 If you’re a victim who lived with the attacker before 1 October 1979

-You can claim compensation if you were a victim of violent crime and:
+The deadline to apply for compensation was 13 June 2021 if you were a victim of violent crime and:

 - the crime happened between 1 August 1964 and 30 September 1979

-- you lived with the attacker as a family member at the time of the incident (also called the ‘same roof’ rule)
+- you lived with the attacker as a family member at the time of the incident (this was known as the ‘same roof’ rule)

 If you’ve made a claim before

-If you’ve made a claim before but it was refused or reduced because of the ‘same roof’ rule you can reapply for compensation.
+If you’ve made a claim before but it was refused or reduced because of the ‘same roof’ rule you can reapply for compensation if you’re eligible.
 The ‘same roof’ rule does not apply anymore.

 How to make a claim